Japanese Armor Yoroi and Kabuto Helmet for Boy's Day, Kyoto style

 Directory: Vintage Arts: Regional Art: Asian: Japanese: Pre 1960: Item # 1435024

 This set is made in Kyoto, Japan and is called “Kyo-armor”.
 Kyoto had been the capital of Japan for over 1000 years.
 The culture there was developed to serve the best for the emperor, his families and aristocrats.
 Kyo-armors, different from Edo armors which are developed in samurai society, use Nishijin silk textile, silk braids and genuine gold everywhere.
 The set we have here is high quality.
-The metal pieces are gold plated and fabrics are genuine Nishijin silk brocade. hand braided silk cord.
-Kozane (scale like gold pieces) are light weight and covered with gold front and back - Amazing workmanship!
+The metal pieces are gold plated and fabrics are genuine Nishijin silk brocade.
+Hand braided with silk cord, Kozane (fish scale like gold pieces) are light weight and covered with gold front and back - Amazing workmanship!